afrid0315/aws-azure-devops-interview_questions/kubernetes.md

 ```
 az aks command invoke --resource-group myResourceGroup --name myAKSCluster --command 'kubectl get nodes'
 ```
+#### 84. About Daemonset?
+**Answer.** In Kubernetes ensure that a specific pod runs on all or a subset of nodes in the cluster, making them ideal for deploying system-level daemons or background services uniformly across the infrastructure.
+They handle automatic scheduling, support rolling updates, and are used for tasks like monitoring agents, logging collectors, or network proxies that require presence on every node.

-#### 84. About affinity, anti-affinity, taints/tolerations and node selectors/affinity differences?
+#### 85. About affinity, anti-affinity, taints/tolerations and node selectors/affinity differences?
 **Answer.** While **Affinity and Anti-Affinity**, **Taints and Tolerations**, and **Node Selectors and Node Affinity** all serve to control pod placement within a Kubernetes cluster, they have distinct use cases, flexibility levels, and mechanisms for achieving pod scheduling constraints.
 Here’s a breakdown of their differences:

 ### 1. Node Selectors vs. Node Affinity